 Because of the potential growth of the biofuels market, investors may wish to position part of their portfolio in this market.
-It is therefore essential to make a precise assessment of these players, the technologies they use, the environmental benefits associated their biofuel technologies and their potential growth, beforehand.
+It is therefore essential to make a precise assessment of these players, the technologies they use, the environmental benefits and risks associated with their biofuel technologies and their potential growth, beforehand.
 At Candriam, because we've been considering "green energy" in our sustainable portfolios for over 25 years, we have the knowledge and vision to help you make the transition to biofuels.

-Although we recommend that you peddle your bicycle or take the train, the next time you fly, consider blending some SAF, Neste already serves 50 airlines. you fly, consider blending some SAF, Neste already serves 50 airlines.
+Although we recommend to peddle your bicycle or take the train, the next time you fly, consider blending some SAF, Neste already serves 50 airlines.